exis-io/exis-io.github.io/pages/tutorials/ionic/UserStorage.md

 ```

 ##User Object and User Storage
-Once a user has successfully logged in and established a connection with Exis the `$riffle.User` object will be created and available to be injected throughout the app.
+Once a user has successfully logged in and established a connection with Exis the `$riffle.user` object will be created and available to be injected throughout the app.
-To make sure you are connected you can check `$riffle.User.connected` which will be either `true` or `false` depending on wheter the user is currently connected to Exis.
+To make sure you are connected you can check `$riffle.user.connected` which will be either `true` or `false` depending on wheter the user is currently connected to Exis.

-If we are connected then the `$riffle.User` will have several fields and methods already available for use.
+If we are connected then the `$riffle.user` will have several fields and methods already available for use.

 ````
-$riffle.User.email    //The email address the user registered with.
+$riffle.user.email    //The email address the user registered with.

-$riffle.User.name     //The name the user registered with.
+$riffle.user.name     //The name the user registered with.

-$riffle.User.gravatar //An md5 hash of the users email provided for easy use if they have a gravatar account.
+$riffle.user.gravatar //An md5 hash of the users email provided for easy use if they have a gravatar account.

-$riffle.User.publicStorage //Set this to an object of your choosing to save any of the users data you'd like to make public to all users of your app
+$riffle.user.publicStorage //Set this to an object of your choosing to save any of the users data you'd like to make public to all users of your app

-$riffle.User.privateStorage //The same as publicStorage but this object will only be visible to the user
+$riffle.user.privateStorage //The same as publicStorage but this object will only be visible to the user

-$riffle.User.save() //This function saves the user's public and private storage objects to the cloud Note: This will not update the users email, name, or gravatar
+$riffle.user.save() //This function saves the user's public and private storage objects to the cloud Note: This will not update the users email, name, or gravatar

-$riffle.User.load() //Reloads the user's data saved in the cloud
+$riffle.user.load() //Reloads the user's data saved in the cloud

-$riffle.User.getPublicData() //This function returns a list of every user's public storage object if they have one saved.
+$riffle.user.getPublicData() //This function returns a list of every user's public storage object if they have one saved.
 ```

 Let's look in the code to see how these are used in this app.
 First lets look at the how a user writes a post.
 Let's look at the Posts service in `www/js/services.js`.
 This service was saved to `$rootScope.postService` on login so that it is automatically available in the scope of all our controllers.
 It handles the main logic of posting, following, and
 saving data in this application.
-Let's look at the post function at **line: 39** to see how we can save a post that all users can see publicly.
+Let's look at the post function at **line: 51** to see how we can save a post that all users can see publicly.
 ```
   api.post = function(status){
-    $riffle.User.publicStorage.email = $riffle.User.email;
+    $riffle.user.publicStorage.email = $riffle.user.email;
-    $riffle.User.publicStorage.name = $riffle.User.name;
+    $riffle.user.publicStorage.name = $riffle.user.name;
-    $riffle.User.publicStorage.status = status.body;
+    $riffle.user.publicStorage.status = status.body;
-    $riffle.User.publicStorage.statusPhotoUrl = status.photoUrl || null;
+    $riffle.user.publicStorage.statusPhotoUrl = status.photoUrl || null;
-    return $riffle.User.save();
+    return $riffle.user.save();
   };
 ```
 It's that simple!
-Set the keys to be stored, in this case `email`, `name`, `status`, `statusPhotoUrl`, and then simply call `$riffle.User.save()` and the object
+Set the keys to be stored, in this case `email`, `name`, `status`, `statusPhotoUrl`, and then simply call `$riffle.user.save()` and the object
 is saved to the cloud and is now publicly available for other users to retrieve.
 Anytime save is called whatever is currently in the user's cloud public and private storage
-will be overwritten with whatever is currently in the `$riffle.User` public and private storage.
-To see how to retrieve user's publicly stored objects look at **line: 11**.
+will be overwritten with whatever is currently in the `$riffle.user` public and private storage.
+To see how to retrieve user's publicly stored objects look at **line: 24**.
 ```
-    $riffle.User.getPublicData().then(loadData);
+    $riffle.user.getPublicData().then(loadData);

     function loadData(posts){
         //The posts into the users feed here based on who they're following